 When they're not busy making music or starring on the big or small screen, Hollywood overachievers find time to invest in the world of technology — sometimes with real success.
 Who knew that before the infamous Kim Kardashian: Hollywood video game came out, she had already founded a website?
-Or would you have ever predicted that Tom Hanks would release an iPhone app that would shoot to number one on the app store?
+Who guessed that Jay Z would release his own music streaming site ?
+Or would you have ever predicted that Tom Hanks would release an iPhone app that would shoot to No. 1 on the app store?
 These celebrities have managed to transcend the entertainment industry and leave a real impact on tech.

 The eccentric singer took her considerable trendsetting talents off the stage to help start-up Backplane , an integrated social media platform that stemmed from her own site, LittleMonsters .
 When no other digital medium out there was meeting her specific needs, she and her business manager took matters into their own hands to create the start-up tasked with making a platform for bringing online communities together based on their specific interests.